Six events that shaped Nigerian Senate in 2024 - Businessday NG

 The Anti-Open Grazing Bill, which passed its second reading in June, further exposed regional divisions in the Senate.
 The bill, which aims to tackle conflicts between farmers and herders, proposes the creation of a National Animal Husbandry and Ranches Commission to regulate livestock management across Nigeria.

 Northern senators have raised concerns that the bill could infringe on traditional herding practices and constitutional rights.
-Conversely, Senators from the southern and middle-belt regions largely support the bill, seeing it as a necessary step to modernise livestock management and reduce conflicts.
-The debates further highlighted deep-seated regional differences, with senators advocating for policies that align with the interests of their constituents.
+Conversely, senators from the southern and middle-belt regions largely support the bill, seeing it as a necessary step to modernise livestock management and reduce conflicts.
+The debates further highlighted deep-seated regional differences, with senators advocating for policies that aligned with the interests of their constituents.

-In July 2024, Ali Ndume was removed from his position as Chief Whip of the Nigerian Senate and Tahir Monguno took over after making critical statements about President Tinubu’s administration, describing the government as a “kakistocracy” and expressing concerns about the president’s accessibility to ministers.
+In July 2024, Ali Ndume was removed from his position as chief whip of the Nigerian Senate, with Tahir Monguno taking over.
+Ndume had made critical statements about President Tinubu’s administration, describing the government as a ‘kakistocracy’ and expressing concerns about the president’s accessibility to ministers.

 Join BusinessDay whatsapp Channel, to stay up to dateOpen In Whatsapp